Storied 86th Street Nathan’s to Close This Weekend, Marking End of Era in Bay Ridge, Dyker Heights

 However, an unofficial, proposed rendering of a three-floor shopping space making its rounds on social media also raised eyebrows.

 Either way, locals maintain, the sale reflects the end of an important chapter in southern Brooklyn history.
+One Facebook user responded to news of the closing date with a line from a classic Joni Mitchell song: “They paved paradise, and put up a parking lot.”

 A sign on the business’ front doors thanked patrons for “40 years of friendship and great memories.”